guysogood/python_learning/README.md

-This python project is following the step created by 100 Days of Code: The Complete Python Pro Bootcamp.
+This python learning project is following the step created by 100 Days of Code: The Complete Python Pro Bootcamp.
-I would like to thank "Angela Yu" for making this course.
+Thank for "Angela Yu" for creating this course.